 (9) Temporary outdoor uses.
 Such as sidewalk sales displays, Christmas tree sales lots, revival tents, or other quasi-civic activities may be permitted on a temporary basis without a public hearing by the Board of Appeals, provided, that the permit shall not be issued for more than 30 days in any one year.

 (10) Existing single-family houses.
-Single-family houses existing prior to June 1, 2013 shall be considered permitted uses in B-1 and B-2 districts.
+Single-family houses existing prior to June 1, 2013 shall be considered permitted uses in B-1, B-2, and HC Districts.
 If destroyed by an act outside the control of the property owner, they may be rebuilt within the footprint of the original building, provided that construction commences within 18 months of the destruction of the original structure.
+Single-family homes may be converted for use by another permitted or special use allowed in the district, provided that the following are met:

 (11) Modifications and co-locations on existing wireless telecommunications facilities, subject to the standards in § 153.127.